spoke-ph/twilio-runtime-spoke-api/README.md

 Twilio Runtime serverless functions for the Spoke Developer API.

 ## Overview
-This repository contains quickstart functions and example flows that make it easy to interconnect the Spoke Developer API with Twilio applications such as Studio and Flex.
+This repository contains quickstart functions and example Studio flows that make it easy to interconnect the Spoke Developer API with Twilio applications such as Studio and Flex.
 Using this API allows you to integrate Spoke's programmable softphone app with any Twilio application that is hosted in the same account.

 ## Features